galeo/transient-showcase/README.md

+<h1 class="title">Transient Showcase</h1>

-# Transient Showcase
+# Preface

 <!-- !!!THIS FILE HAS BEEN GENERATED!!!
 Edit transient-showcase.org -->

 Code examples for interactive explanations of [transient](https://github.com/magit/transient).

-This guide assumes you have minimal knowledge of Emacs, some programming experience in elisp and non-lisp languages, and have at least seen [screenshots](https://magit.vc/screenshots/) of `magit`.
+This guide assumes you have minimal knowledge of Emacs, some programming experience in elisp and non-lisp languages, and have at least seen [screenshots](https://magit.vc/screenshots/) of<code>magit</code>

-These examples serve to **illustrate** the documentation in transient's manual, which probably ships with your Emacs, accessible via `M-x info-display-manual transient`.
+These examples serve to **illustrate** the documentation in transient's manual, which probably ships with your Emacs, accessible via<code>M-x info-display-manual transient</code>

 ## How to use